AppFair/appfair.github.io/index.md

 App categorization is done using GitHub topics.
 The various pre-existing topics ("appfair-games", "appfair-utilities", etc.) are used for specifying the category that the app will show up under.
-These tags must be mirrored in the `LSApplicationCategoryType` property of your app's `Info.plist` file, with the "appfair-" prefix being renamed to "public.app-category." (e.g., the "appfair-games" GitHub topic should be represented with the "public.app-category.games" value for the `LSApplicationCategoryType` key).
+These tags must be mirrored in the `LSApplicationCategoryType` property of your app's `Info.plist` file, with the "appfair-" prefix being renamed to "public.app-category.".
+For example, the "appfair-games" GitHub topic should be represented using the "public.app-category.games" value for the `LSApplicationCategoryType`.

 ### Can I embed API keys for online services into my App Fair app?

 Any "secrets" that are included in your software, such as passwords and API keys, should be considered to be public information.
 The App Fair's "Source Transparency" mandate means that every piece of data that goes into the build process of your app will also be available to the users of the app.
-The presents a problem for API keys and service passwords, since there is no way to "hide" them in your code.
+The presents a problem for API keys and service passwords since there is no way to "hide" them in your code.
 Sensitive information pushed to open-source repositories, such as GitHub OAuth tokens, personal access tokens, tokens from various cloud service providers, and unencrypted SSH private keys, are routinely scanned, and can be subject to automatic revocation by the organization that hosts the service.

 The recommendation is that you not rely on client-side secret data to utilize your application.